timmywil/panzoom/README.md

 ### `getTransform()`

-Returns the string transform value used by panzoom for the element.
+Returns the string transform value used by Panzoom for the element.

 __Note__: The transform attribute is used for SVG.
 Otherwise, the appropriately prefixed transform style property is used.

 ### `getMatrix( [transform] )`

-Retrieve an array of values for the specified transform or for the current transform on the panzoom element.
+Retrieve an array of values for the specified transform or for the current transform on the Panzoom element.

 ```js
 $elem.panzoom("getMatrix");